 The student is required to be the principal author of the manuscript, with a stated contribution which constitutes the leadership and writing up of the work reported in the manuscript(s).
 Research components including manuscripts must include a signed declaration which specifies the extent and nature of the contribution and co-authors' contribution to each of the manuscripts.
-A Co-Authorship Contribution Template can be used and inserted into the thesis for examination.

-Research Components of 240 points and above are required to have a minimum of two manuscripts (in preparation for submission, submitted, or published - as defined above on page 97) prior to submission for examination.
+A Co-Authorship Contribution Template can be used and inserted into the thesis for examination above are required to have a minimum of two manuscripts (in preparation for submission, submitted, or published as defined above on page 97) prior to submission for examination.